hchulkim/econ-paper-template/README.md

 ## Creating a new article

 You can use this as a template to create your own working paper.
-To do this, use the following command:
+To do this, run in terminal in the root directory of your project:

 ```
 quarto use template hchulkim/econ-paper-template
 ```

-This will install the extension and create an example qmd file and bibiography that you can use as a starting place for your article.
+This will install the extension in the `_extensions` subdirectory and create an example qmd file and bibiography that you can use as a starting place for your article.

 ## Installation For Existing Document